httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 elapsing.
 Note however that relying on a commitment creates some potential operational hazards (see
 {{pinrisks}}).

-A commitment MUST be ignored if the alternative cannot be authenticated; otherwise, an attacker could create a persistent denial of service by falsifying a commitment.

 A commitment only applies to the origin of the well-known http-opportunistic resource that was retrieved; all origins listed in the `origins` member need to independently discovered and validated.